AI for Small Business: When It Makes Sense (And When It Doesn't)

 Cost.
 Ongoing operations for a small business AI system typically cost $500 to $3,000 per month, including infrastructure and API costs.
 This should decrease over time as the system optimizes.

-DIY vs. Consulting: The Tradeoff
+DIY vs. Buy: The Tradeoff

 When DIY Makes Sense